Indoctrination vs. Education: Part 2

 In disciplines such as science, mathematics and engineering,

 the matter of authority is relatively unproblematic.
-These disciplines properly rely on the consensus of their academic
+Such disciplines properly rely on the consensus of their scientific community.
+But things are not so straightforward in the arts.
+Here there is much more debate and disagreement; and, consequently, more room for indoctrination.

-We should keep in mind, though, that students can compare
+Keep in mind, though, that students can compare

 the gospel according to Professor Smith with the gospel according to Professor